Managing Remote Tables¶

 Right-click the JDBC data source where you want to create the remote table and then click Create Remote Table.

 This feature is only supported for JDBC data sources.
-To use this feature with HDFS-based databases (Hive, Impala, Presto, Spark), first you need to enable bulk data load.
+To use this feature with HDFS-based databases (Hive, Impala, Presto, Spark, Databricks), first you need to enable bulk data load.

 Enter the following information:

-Target data source: select the data source where you want to create the remote table.
+Target data source: data source where you want to create the remote table.

-Remote table: enter the name the name, catalog and schema of the new remote table.
+Remote table: enter the name, catalog and schema of the new remote table.

 Base view: enter the information of the base view that will be created.

-VQL Query: enter the query that will be executed whose result will be inserted in the new remote table.
+VQL Query: query that will be executed and whose result will be inserted in the new remote table.